Guillemdb/FractalAI/README.md

  implementation we provide in this repository.
 The parameters used were chosen using first principles of the theory, and the performance observed corresponds with the expected values.

-### FAI Performance table
+### FMC Performance table

 In the following table we show performance with respect to benchmarks widely accepted in the reinforcement learning community.
 For each game we tried, it displays the following information:

-- **FAI Score**: This is the maximum scored we achieved in the games we have documented.
+- **FMC Score**: This is the maximum scored we achieved in the games we have documented.
 The number of runs for each game, and the parameters used may vary from one game to another.

 - **SoTa**: It stands for "State of The Art", and it represents the maximum score achieved by any of